Open-Systems-Pharmacology/docs/part-4/model-building-components.md

 ### Working with Table Formulas with Offset‌

 A table described in [Working with Tables](#working-with-tables) may need to be reused and shifted by a constant time value.
-For example, PK-Sim® uses this logic to build up repeated advanced application protocols (compare PK-Sim®
+For example, PK-Sim® uses this logic to build up repeated advanced application protocols (compare [PK-Sim® - Administration Protocols](../part-3/pk-sim-administration-protocols.md)).

-*   Administration Protocols).
 To enter a table formula with offset:

     1. Select Table Formula with Offset as **Formula Type**.